ut-ras/Rasware/README.md

   ```bash
     make flash
   ```
-  If you get an Error 1, make sure your USB device is connected, powered on, and forwarded to your VM if necessary and try again.
+  If you get an Error 1, `make flash` again and make sure your USB device is connected, powered on, and forwarded to your VM if necessary.
 If you see "shutdown command invoked," press the reset button.
-If you get another Error 1, `make flash` again and press reset.
+This will start the program on your launchpad.
 If you keep getting Error 1's, make sure you've forwarded your LaunchPad's USB connection to the VM: In the VM, select `Player -> Removable Devices -> Luminary Micro ICDI` and select `Connect`.

   Else, if at this point an error message is printed that includes "Error erasing flash with vFlashErase packet", run the following command twice and press the board's reset button:
   ```bash